nklapste/card-py-bot/README.rst

 ~~~~~~~~~~~~

 **Python3.6:** This bot utilizes python3.6 to utilize webscraping on
-WOTC MTG’s main card website.
+WOTC MTG's main card website.
 Python3.6 (and pip) can be downloaded for
 multiple OSes here:

 ``https://www.python.org/downloads/release/python-360/``